metametadata/carry/docs/user-guide.md

 (def my-app (carry/app (new-blueprint my-history my-api-client))) ((:dispatch-signal app) :on-start)
 ```

+You're free to return any value from a signal handler.
+E.g. an asynchronous signal can return a `core.async` channel or a promise
+so that other code can wait for it.

 ## Actions
 **Action** is an object which represents an intention to modify a model.